Innovate-Inc/sweri-data-tools/README.md

 ```
 ## analysis

-This directory contains the R scripts which the treatment index was origninally based off of.
+This directory contains the R scripts which the Common Attributes filtering origninally based off of.

 ## docker